Does robots.txt block this path? If yes, that's your bug.

 • After changing robots meta, purge CDN cache for the affected paths.

-• Use X-Robots-Tag for non-HTML responses (PDFs, images) where meta isn’t available.
+• Use X-Robots-Tag for non-HTML responses (PDFs, images) where a meta tag isn’t possible.

-• For pages you never want indexed (admin, internal tools), put them behind auth — that’s stronger than any robots directive.
+• For pages you never want indexed (admin, internal tools), put them behind auth — that’s stronger than any robots directive, because Google can’t see the content to index at all.

 FAQ